mesosphere/dcos-docs-site/pages/1.11/security/ent/users-groups/config-linux-user/index.md

 # <a name="universe"></a>Overriding the default Linux user of a Universe service

 Many Universe services ignore overrides of their user accounts except in `strict` mode.
 We provide detailed steps for overriding the default Linux user for services that support this in [Service Accounts](/1.11/security/ent/service-auth/).
 Refer to the section that pertains to the service of interest for step-by-step instructions.
 The procedures also include how to configure the service to use encryption and service accounts.

+Remember to grant permission to perform the `create` action on the `dcos:mesos:master:task:user[:<linux-user-name>]` resource to the service account user that the Universe service is launched with.
+See [Mesos Permissions](https://docs.mesosphere.com/1.11/security/ent/perms-reference/#mesos-permissions) for more information.

 # <a name="marathon-app-def"></a>Overriding the default Linux user via Marathon app definition